Human Genomics Research Has A Diversity Problem

 Populations with more diversity tend to have smaller blocks of the genome that are linked together, according to Tishkoff.
 But that blocking pattern can change during a migration event.

 Imagine the gene pool of Africa as an actual swimming pool, filled with marbles of every color.
-"You reach in a grab a handful of marbles, and you're getting a very small subset of that variation," says Tishkoff.
+"You reach in a grab a handful of marbles, and you're getting a very small subset of that variation," Tishkoff says.
 Every time a small band of humans left Africa, they carried only a small fraction of that diversity with them, and the populations that stem from those migration events tend to have bigger chunks of the genome linked together.

 These different patterns of linkage can spell trouble for comparing across populations, as the markers associated with a disease-causing gene in European populations might exist in a totally different part of the genome in African or Hispanic populations, according to Tishkoff.
 A marker that accurately tagged a gene that increased risk of heart disease in Europeans might be miles away, genomically speaking, from that same gene in other populations, rendering the marker meaningless.

-Tishkoff stresses that ignoring genomic diversity means that right now, genetically-informed healthcare is worse, in some cases, for populations of non-European descent.
-Polygenic risk scores for diseases, which are calibrated using GWAS studies and can be used to inform treatment, can be less accurate when applied to other populations, leading to false-positives, or underestimating the risk of certain diseases.
+Tishkoff stresses that ignoring genomic diversity means that right now, genetically informed health care is worse, in some cases, for populations of non-European descent.
+Polygenic risk scores for diseases, which are calibrated using GWAS studies and can be used to inform treatment, can be less accurate when applied to other populations, leading to false positives, or underestimating the risk of certain diseases.

-"There are lots of reasons for health disparities, obviously the biggest player is probably just unequal access to healthcare," says Tishkoff.
+"There are lots of reasons for health disparities, obviously the biggest player is probably just unequal access to health care," says Tishkoff.
 "But if we want all people to have max benefit from human genomics research, we need to be including them in the studies."

 Popejoy agrees, though she emphasizes that the genetics of health disparities is only a small part of the problem.
 People "shouldn't get the impression that health disparities are driven by differences in genetic structure between ethnic groups," she says.
-"Environment matters, and widespread systemic and structural racism that exacerbates environmental effects are more important."
+"Environment matters and widespread systemic and structural racism that exacerbates environmental effects are more important."

 Still, both Popejoy and Tishkoff say much more could be done to increase diversity in genomic studies.
-"We need changes both from the top-down and the bottom-up," says Popejoy.
+"We need changes both from the top-down and the bottom-up," Popejoy says.

-"Funding agencies need to financially encourage studying ethnically diverse populations," says Tishkoff.
+"Funding agencies need to financially encourage studying ethnically diverse populations," Tishkoff says.
 "We're already seeing the needle shifting, with initiatives like NIH's All of Us."
 That research initiative seeks to collect genomic data from diverse populations while making an effort to provide participants with their results.

 Given the history of unethical medical research on minority communities, Popejoy says that researchers need to meaningfully engage with people affected by a research agenda.
-"Researchers need to recognize the value, both scientifically and ethically, in studying diverse populations, but they also need to demonstrate that value to the people they're studying," says Popejoy.
+"Researchers need to recognize the value, both scientifically and ethically, in studying diverse populations, but they also need to demonstrate that value to the people they're studying," Popejoy says.

 Jonathan Lambert is an intern on NPR's Science Desk.
 You can follow him on Twitter: @evolambert